 Welcome to the .109th edition of Prescriptions.
+Stay with us as we enter the second phase of the month of Janus.
 Here is our review of the week in the arts.

 Miguel Ângelo Rocha